 The City of Hollister and Sunnyslope County Water District have both adopted increases in water rates to fund the water supply projects identified in the Water Supply and Treatment Agreement and the projects are underway.

 In September 2013, San Benito County Water District executed a contract for the construction of the upgrade to Lessalt Surface Water Treatment Plant.
-The Lessalt Water Treatment Plant is now substantially complete and was put into service in December, 2014 including a pipeline and pump station to deliver treated surface water to the SSCWD wastewater customers.
-The final design and environmental review for the West Hills Water Treatment Plant are complete and environmental permitting is underway.
-The West Hills Water Treatment Plant is scheduled to be under construction in June, 2015 and complete by July, 2017.
+The Lessalt Water Treatment Plant is now complete and was put into service in December, 2014 including a pipeline and pump station to deliver treated surface water to the SSCWD wastewater customers.
+The West Hills Water Treatment Plant is now under construction and is scheduled to be complete by November, 2017.